CharafeddineMechalikh/PureEdgeSim/README.md

 Then the mobile devices will change their location according to the model in use.
 *   The support for devices heterogeneity:

-The user can define heterogenous Edge device, Edge data centers, and Cloud Data Centers in the corresponding `.xml` files.
+The user can define heterogeneous Edge device, Edge data centers, and Cloud Data Centers in the corresponding `.xml` files.

-He will decide whether and Edge device is mobile or not, whether it is battery-powered or not ( and the size of its battery),
+He or She will decide whether and Edge device is mobile or not, whether it is battery-powered or not (and the size of its battery),

 and how much computing capacity it has.

 The devices without computing capacity are considered as simple sensors that only generate data/tasks.

-The user can also define the applications that are in use, their cpu utilization, their files sizes and their latency. requirements.
+The user can also define the applications that are in use, their CPU utilization, their files sizes and their latency. requirements.
 *   The scalability, generate hundreds of devices, with a single click.

 *   A rich collection of metrics: